 The National Rankings are open for all members of Archery GB to take part.
-The National Rankings for each year are decided by the number of points an archer gains from up to five world record status events within the UK.
-The standings will be published fortnightly from mid-April on the Archery GB website.
+The National Rankings are split in Target, Field and 3D disciplines for each year and are decided by a number of factors including performance at competitions.

 The National Rankings are open for all members of Archery GB to take part.
 The National Rankings for each year are decided by the number of points an archer gains from up to five world record status events within the UK.

-Qualifying events are to take place from the first outdoor event of the year, 18 March 2023, and must be completed by the second week in October 2023.
-For the first time, the National Indoor Championships in December will be the first event where ranking points may be earned for the 2024 season; it won't affect the 2023 rankings.
+Qualifying events are to take place from the first WRS outdoor event of the 2025 season, and must be completed by the second week in October 2025.

 The final rankings for any given year will determine the UK number 1 ranked archer.
 These will be published at the end of the first full week in November.
 Downloadable certificates will be available to the top 30 ranked archers.